 Placement providers overseas should be asked if their insurance cover liability includes the student for any damage arising from their duties within the organisation.
-'No' answers should be referred to the University's Insurance Office with full details of the placement, as the University's insurers may need to consider their position here.
+'No' answers should be referred to the University's Insurance Office with full details of the placement.
 Proposed placements in Australia should ask the provider if their insurance covers the liability of the student for injuries to third parties, including clinical errors, or property damage arising from their duties within the organisation.
 If the provider answers 'No' to this question, the placement cannot go ahead.